ShinguLari/SinguLari-SDXL-ComfyUI/README.md

-# Sytan SDXL ComfyUI
+# SinguLari SDXL ComfyUI

-A hub dedicated to development and upkeep of the Sytan SDXL workflow for ComfyUI he workflow is provided as a .json file which is easily loadable into the ComfyUI environment.
+A hub dedicated to development and upkeep of the SinguLari SDXL workflow for ComfyUI The workflow is provided as a .json file which is easily loadable into the ComfyUI environment.

 ## Prerequisites